Lou Rawls: Charity

-In 1980, Rawls began the Lou Rawls Parade of Stars Telethon which benefits the United Negro College Fund.
-The annual event, known since 1998 as "An Evening of Stars: A Celebration of Educational Excellence", consists of stories of successful black students who have benefited from and/or graduated from one of the many historically black colleges and universities who receive support from the UNCF, along with musical performances from various recording artists in support of the UNCF's and Rawls' efforts.
-The event raised over US$250 million for the fund at the time of Rawls' death in 2006.
+In 1980, Rawls began the Lou Rawls Parade of Stars Telethon, which benefited the United Negro College Fund.
+The annual event, known since 1998 as "An Evening of Stars: A Celebration of Educational Excellence", consists of stories of successful Black students who have benefited from and/or graduated from one of the many historically Black colleges and universities that receive support from the UNCF, along with musical performances from various recording artists in support of the UNCF's and Rawls' efforts.
+The event had raised more than US$250 million for the fund at the time of Rawls' death in 2006.

 Television and film

 Rawls appeared in a segment aired during the first season of Sesame Street to sing the alphabet.
 He dismissed the suggestion to use cue cards for the performance but reversed his decision when he forgot the order of the letters.
 He was a guest during the second season of The Muppet Show.

 His first acting credit was in the Western television series The Big Valley (starring Barbara Stanwyck, along with Lee Majors and Linda Evans).
 He was also in the season 5 episode "Lifeline" of the television show Mannix and the season 6 episode "Return to the Cotton Club" of the show Fantasy Island.
-He appeared in the films Leaving Las Vegas, Blues Brothers 2000, and Angel, Angel, Down We Go.
+He appeared in the films Leaving Las Vegas; Blues Brothers 2000; and Angel, Angel, Down We Go.
 He had a role and sang in Lookin' Italian (1994), an independent film about the mafia.
 He had a supporting role in Baywatch Nights.
 He was a guest host on Jazz Central, a television program that was broadcast on the BET channel.

 For many years, he was a spokesperson for the Colonial Penn Life Insurance Company.
-First appearing in television and radio commercials in the mid-to-late 1960s for Spur Malt Liquor, a Rainier Brewing Company product in Seattle.
-He appeared in a number of Budweiser advertisements.
-Budweiser was a sponsor for the Rawls telethon and UNCF.
+He appeared in television and radio commercials in the mid-to-late 1960s for Spur Malt Liquor, a Rainier Brewing Company product in Seattle.
+He appeared in a number of Budweiser advertisements, which was also a sponsor of the Rawls telethon and UNCF.
 There was no attempt to avoid the similarity between the title of the 1977 album When You've Heard Lou, You've Heard It All and his corporate sponsor's slogan "When You Say Bud, You've Said It All".
 A track on the 1978 album Lou Rawls Live features him singing the commercial slogan.
 Anheuser-Busch, the brewers of Budweiser, suggested his telethon work to him.

 Rawls lent his rich baritone to cartoons, including Hey Arnold!, Garfield, Captain Planet and the Planeteers and The Proud Family.
 For many of the Film Roman Garfield specials, Rawls would often compose songs, which he would then sing usually doing a duet with Desiree Goyette, as well as the singing voice of the title character himself.

 In the season 2 episode of My Wife and Kids entitled "Michael's Garden", Lou Rawls himself sings "You'll Never Find Another Love Like Mine" to Michael Kyle (Damon Wayans) during a colonoscopy.